Denise90/AutoComplete2/README.md

 All matching phrases should be displayed and the search should be case insensitive.

-This is a re-upload of the original assignment as it produced unknown errors The bruteforce attempt is complete in this project, with working returning term weights, best matches, all matches.
+This is a re-upload of the original assignment as it produced unknown errors.
+The bruteforce attempt is complete in this project, with working returning term weights, best matches, all matches.
-The quick attempt is not complete as I managed my time poorly
+The quick attempt is not complete as I managed my time poorly.